nancyweibe/chakra-ui/jekyll/_posts/2021-06-11-8-films-brilliantly-set-in-a-single-location.md

 ## Our House for the Weekend

-*Directed by Ryan Balas / Comedy/Romance / 2017 / 57 mins / United States*
+*Directed by Ryan Balas / Comedy / 2017 / 57 mins / United States*

 **Synopsis:** While house sitting for their in-laws, a married couple's relationship is put to the test when they lose the family cat.
 This freewheeling faux-doc is a hilarious look at sex, love and marriage, and house sitting.